IngaMM/js_online_courses/README.md

 (Before deployment run yarn build)

 Discussion
-I used the following technologies: React with hooks and routes, HTML, CSS with Bootstrap.
+I used the following technologies: React, HTML, CSS.

-In this app one can select courses from a list.
-The list is searchable.
-The selected courses are shown in a summary.
+In this app the user can select courses from a list.
+It is for demonstration purposes only.
+No real payment is involved.
+The list is searchable and filterable.
+At the bottom of the list the cumulative hours and costs of the selected courses are shown.
+The selected courses are also shown in a summary on the next page.
+The app uses React with hooks and routes and is fully responsive so that it can be viewed on screens of all sizes.
+Most of the styling is done with Bootstrap.

-A live version of this app can be found at https://floating-everglades-42106.herokuapp.com/
+A live version of this app can be found at https://online-courses22.herokuapp.com/

 Requirements
 yarn